 What Not to Include in a Sympathy Note

-There are some things you should never write in a sympathy card.
+There are some things you should never write in a sympathy card, many of them the same things you shouldn't say at a funeral.
 Avoid the temptation to add meaningless clichés such as, “He’s in a better place now.”
 This isn’t likely to make the recipient feel any better and may actually evoke a negative reaction.
 The person suffering the loss is hurting and doesn’t need to read this type of comment.